gcapes/git-course/_episodes/09-remote-collaboration.md

 ```
 {: .output}

-As expected, we see that the origin/master branch is ahead of our local master branch.
+As expected, we see that the `origin/master` branch is ahead of our local `master` branch
+by one commit  --- note that the history hasn't diverged,
+rather our local branch is missing the most recent commit on `origin/master`.

 We can now see what the differences are by doing,